cp2402/properly-sample-pipeline/README.md

 ## Overview

 * Goal is to prepare a basic data pipeline that combines home sales with locations of recreational facilities
 * The combined dataset can be potentially used for further descriptive reporting and machine learning training
 * Final dataset consists of home sales alongside proximity to closest facility and nearby facilities count
-    * Output facility types: sports fields, outdoor pools, outdoor rinks, outdoor tracks
+    * Output facility types: parks, community centres

 ## Source Data Files